JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 The self-registering thermometer at the top of Mr. Ablewhite’s bald head began to indicate a rise of temper.
-His face was more amiable than ever–but THERE was the pink at the top of his face, a shade deeper already!
+His face was more amiable than ever–but _There_ was the pink at the top of his face, a shade deeper already!

 “Come, come, my dear!” he said, in his most soothing manner, “now don’t